taisys-technologies/audit-stakingpool/README.md

 Each deployed whtielist records exactly one kind of NFT token.

-The following are explanations for some user scenarios and the contract functions.
+The following explanations for some user scenarios and the contract functions.

 ## Contract Scenario Description